-Innovation Growth Program incubators provide business development and pre-seed financing to entrepreneurs and start-up technology-based businesses.
-The incubators, independent 501(c) 3 non-profit corporations, are partnerships between Innovation Growth Program, the community and/or the local research university.
-The incubators are linked to regional angel networks and most have local pre-seed capital funds:
+Innovation Growth Program partners provide business development and pre-seed financing to entrepreneurs and start-up technology-based businesses.
+The partners, independent 501(c) 3 non-profit corporations, are partnerships between Innovation Growth Program, the community and/or the local research university.
+The partners are linked to regional angel networks and most have local pre-seed capital funds:

-- National Institute for Strategic Technology Acquisition & Commercialization (NISTAC), Manhattan
+- Kansas State University Institute for Commercialization (KSUIC), Manhattan

 - Wichita Technology Corporation, Wichita